 The Consortium for Battery Innovation has developed a market-driven roadmap to identify investment and research projects whose results are expected make a significant difference in lead battery performance.

 The research priorities are focused in the automotive and energy storage market sectors.
 Studies range from improving dynamic charge acceptance and operational capability to lower temperatures to improving deep cycle life and increasing high-temperature durability and more.

-Whether powering sustainable transportation, providing crucial emergency backup power, or safeguarding data connectivity, lead batteries are a vital part of our energy future.
+Whether powering sustainable transportation, or providing the energy storage for crucial emergency backup power, or safeguarding data connectivity, lead batteries are a vital part of our energy future.

-- By 2020, it is predicted that the use of start-stop lead batteries will eliminate two million tons of vehicle greenhouse gas emissions.
-This is the equivalent to the annual energy usage of 211,000 U.S. households.
+- By 2020, it is predicted that the use of start-stop lead batteries will eliminate two million tons of vehicle greenhouse gas emissions annually in the U.S. This is the equivalent to the annual energy usage of 211,000 U.S. households.

 - Lead batteries provide auxiliary power for virtually all plug-in hybrid and full-electric vehicles.

 - The growth of EVs depends, in part, on accessible, reliable public charging stations.
 Lead batteries store, regulate and ensure power at EV charging stations – even during extreme weather and peak energy demand.